 Notre Dame de Lorette is a neo-classical church in the style of a Roman temple, having four Corinthian columns in the portico and a triumphal arc in the nave.
 This project of architect Hippolyte Lebas also has murals painted directly on the walls.
 Read more….

 Notre Dame de Paris is what springs to mind when someone mentions Paris churches.
-It was built between 1164 and 1375.
+Construction ocurred between 1164 and 1375.
 This Gothic cathedral suffered from vandalism during the 1789 Revolution.
 Victor Hugo’s novel (1831) Notre Dame de Paris was instrumental in prompting plans for restoration.
 Read more…..

 The Panthéon Paris is built on the site where King Clovis in 507 AD constructed a basilica which he planned would eventually hold his remains.
 In the 1750s an abbey church dedicated to Saint Genevieve was built but was not completed until 1789.
 Read more…

 Sainte-Chapelle is modeled after Charlemagne’s Palatine Chapel at Aachen Germany and that church is modeled after The Holy Sepulchre Church in Jerusalem.
 This Paris church is a crystal marvel of light is breath-taking!
-There are 1113 scenes (panels) depicted in the 15 floor to ceiling panels of stained glass.
+1113 scenes (panels) in the 15 floor to ceiling panels of stained glass depict biblical stories.
 Nearly two-thirds of these panels are original, dating from 1248.
 Read more….